 How to use vetiver roots?

-The simplest way to use the roots are by adding it to drinking water.
+The simplest way to use the roots is by adding it to drinking water.
 Let me tell you that using an earthen pot/mud pot to store water is the best option when it comes to drinking water.
-But if this is not feasible for you, then a copper or silver vessel would be very good alternate.
+But if this is not feasible for you, then a copper or silver vessel would be a very good alternate.
 If not, then you might have to turn to plastic – but I definitely would not advise that.

 Vetiver roots can be added to drinking water.
 The procedure is outlined below:

 Take 50 gms of vetiver root for a pot of water (2 liters).
 I have taken a handful of roots.
 First, wash the roots to remove impurities.

 Clean the mud pot with running water.
 Place vetiver inside the pot.
 You can also tie the root bundle, wrap it in a cotton cloth, and place it in the pot.
 But I really don’t mind the roots floating in the water.
 The more the roots are exposed, the more goodness goes in the water.